 For a complete list of models, see Dynamic System Models.

-Frequency at which to evaluate system response, expressed as the Laplace variable
+Point in complex plane at which to evaluate system response, specified as a complex

 Introduced before R2006a